raisulisrahat/file/README.md

 //

 Yesterday:
+Meeting: Weekly Tech Ops Checkpoint
-- Combined JVM health rule on the AppD Prod MAP (MAP-video-session-info-service-v2-2313, MAP-video-vistis-gfe-service-v1-2313, MAP-video-vistis-service-v3-2313, MAP-video-session-info-service-v3).
-[MAM-384]
-- Reviewed the  AppD PreProd and Prod Controller MAP applications
+Completing the combined JVM health rule on the AppD Prod MAP application [MAM-384] Reviewed the  AppD PreProd and Prod Controller MAP applications

 Today:
-- Meeting: Weekly Tech Ops Checkpoint
-- Completing the combined JVM health rule on the AppD Prod MAP application [MAM-384]
-- Reviewing the AppD PreProd and Prod Controller MAP applications.
+Working to remove the duplicate of the JVM health rules [] Reviewing the AppD PreProd and Prod Controller MAP applications.

 Blockers:
-- None
+None

+JIRA

+Title: Duplicate JVM health rule deletion

+Description: We need to remove the duplicate MAP application health Rules.
+Since we have combined the JVM Garbage collection and the Thread count on the health rule of the AppD Prod MAP application